 How to Isolate Tomato Plants for Saving Seeds and Avoiding Cross-Pollination

-- Plant tomato varieties keeping distance at least 35 feet for heirloom tomatoes so that their pollen can’t contact each other.
+- Plant tomato varieties keep a distance of at least 35 feet from heirloom tomatoes so that their pollen can’t contact each other.

 - Grow each tomato variety in screen cages separately.

 - You can cover with bags a little bunch of buds and flowers of the particular tomato plants until they produce immature fruits.